tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

 - ### Player's Role in the World

   - Players choose their own path: hero, villain, trader, escort, thief, explorer, or any combination thereof
-  - Opportunity to master powerful techniques and coveted styles of Gōngfu (功夫)
+  - Opportunity to master powerful techniques and coveted styles of Gōngfū (功夫)
   - Ability to uncover forbidden mysteries and learn secret arts
   - Build a legendary reputation through actions and choices